trytouca/trytouca/README.md

 ### Option 2: Use our cloud instance

-Or you could use https://app.touca.io that has a few more features suitable for large teams.
-We have a generous free plan and leverage usage-based pricing to charge for storage and service.
+Or you can use https://app.touca.io with additional enterprise-ready features that we manage and maintain.
+We offer a generous free plan and leverage usage-based pricing to charge larger teams for storage and service.

-## Sneak Peak
+## Sneak Peek

 > Touca offer SDKs in Python, C++, Java, and JavaScript.